pivotal-cf/docs-jfrog/index.html.md

 A trial licence for the product can be obtained [here](https://www.jfrog.com/artifactory/free-trial/)

-Alternatively you can upload an existing licence or [buy directly from JFrog](https://www.jfrog.com/artifactory/buy-now/)
+Alternatively, you can upload an existing licence or [buy directly from JFrog](https://www.jfrog.com/artifactory/buy-now/)

 ## Security
-The following ports & ranges are used in this service:
+The following ports and ranges are used in this service:

 * Destination port 80 access to the JFrog VMs from the PCF Router
 * Destination port 2049 for NFS access